apace100/origins-docs/docs/power_types/effect_immunity.md

 [Power Type](../power_types.md)

-Prevents status effects from being applied to the player.
+Prevents status effects from being applied to the entity that has the power.

 Type ID: `origins:effect_immunity`